 3. Camp counsellor

 As a kid did you love spending your summers at overnight camp making s’mores by the fire?
 Or maybe shooting hoops at a basketball day camp?
 The memory-making doesn’t need to end when you’ve outgrown being a camper.
+Summer jobs for teens can be a great way to earn money and gain valuable experience, all while making memories that will last a lifetime.
 As a camp counsellor you get to create fun all day, while polishing your time management, communication, teamwork, and leadership skills.
 (Bonus points for fresh air and sunshine.)
 Most camps require counsellors to be 16 or 17 years-old-old, but CIT (Counsellor In Training) programs may hire at 15.
 You’ll need Standard First Aid/CPR, and relevant experience or competencies if you’re interested in certain programs, such as horseback riding, sailing, or music.
 Pay rates vary for day camps depending on age and experience; overnight camps may pay significantly less than minimum wage, but offer room and board.

 4. Dog walker